mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “You too!”
 I said back.

-He and I texted each other more and planned an “official date” for the following day going to Panda Express and watching Iron Man.
+He and I texted each other more and planned an “official date” for the following day going to Panda Express and watching _Iron Man_.
 I wanted to watch more movies, and that was what he recommended I watch.

 Falling asleep and staying asleep were difficult.
 It was so weird.
 It reminded me of the nights when I was so excited about going on a date with Kent.
 So far, I really liked Connor too.
 He seemed like a really sweet guy, and I wanted to get to know him better.